akhilannan/pbir-utils/docs/cli.md

   summary: true               # Override default options
 ```

+!!! note "Custom Action Implementations"
+    The `implementation` field can reference any function from the [Python API](api.md).
+This allows you to wrap any API function with custom parameters as a reusable sanitize action.

 ### Config Resolution Priority

 Configuration is resolved in the following order (highest to lowest):